 Coviu is always on the lookout for new information about telehealth in Australia, particularly when it comes to funding under Medicare or other Government programs.
 We've recently discovered a relatively unknown piece of information, that could drastically change the way our elderly population is receiving care.

 Sydney, 20 February: As the physical rebuild continues across mainland Australia following one of the worst bushfire seasons on record - for many, the mental scars are only just emerging.

 Telehealth video consultations are quickly becoming a standard way to deliver healthcare, both within Australia and globally.
 The industry is growing rapidly, which means technology, consumer expectations and government policies are continuously evolving.

 The World Health Organisation has declared the spread of novel coronavirus (2019-nCoV/COVID-19) a global emergency, following its appearance in China late last year.
 As of February 12, over 45 000 cases and 1,100 deaths have been confirmed in mainland China alone, surpassing the toll from the SARS epidemic of 2002-3.

-The devastating 2019-20 Australian bushfires continue to rage on, with at least 28 recorded deaths nationally.
+The 2019-20 Australian bushfires have been devastating, with at least 33 recorded deaths nationally.
 Hundreds of structures have been destroyed and millions of animals and livestock have perished.
-Unfortunately, there is no end in sight, with experts warning the fires could could continue for months.
+Unfortunately, there is no end in sight, with experts warning the fires could continue for months.